maenu/grunt-template-jasmine-istanbul/README.md

 This template copies instrumented versions of the sources to a temporary location at `.grunt/grunt-contrib-jasmine/`.
 If your mixed-in template simply includes the sources, as the default template does, you don't need to account for that, since this template replaces the `src` option with the paths to the instrumented versions.
 If your mixed-in template loads the sources differently, e.g. directly from the file system, you may need to reconfigure the mixed-in template.

+## Change log

+ * v0.2.2, 11.05.13, added `replace` option, so it can be prevented that the original `src` option is replaced with their instrumented versions